glenjamin/skin-deep/README.md

 npm install skin-deep
 ```

-This lib works on both React 0.13 and React 0.14+.
-Because it uses some tools that changed between these versions, it cannot depend on them directly via `package.json`.
-When using React 0.14, you'll need to add `react-addons-test-utils` into your project's dependencies yourself.
+This lib should work on any version of React above 0.14.
+To allow for greater flexibility by users, no `peerDependencies` are included in the `package.json`.
+You will need to be have `react` and `react-addons-test-utils` in your project's dependencies for it to work.

 ## Quick Start